-- ➤ Coherence.
-There should be an organized, clear, and understandable sidewalk, trail, street, and land-use system, consistent with the scale and function of the surrounding environment.
-Sidewalks and trails should link the community's key destinations. - ➤ Safety.
-Pedestrian and bicyclist safety must always be considered when designing new or updating existing roadways and when planning for major construction. - > Continuity.
-A pattern of design and usage that unifies the pedestrian system should be incorporated in planning.
+➤ Coherence: There should be an organized, clear, and understandable sidewalk, trail, street, and land-use system, consistent with the scale and function of the surrounding environment.
+Sidewalks and trails should link the community's key destinations.

-- Equilibrium.
-A balance among transportation modes should be ensured to accommodate and encourage pedestrian and bicycle usage. - ➤ Comfort.
-Well-maintained surfaces, negotiable crosswalks, unobstructed passage at corners, and well-timed crossing signals are needed to ensure pedestrian comfort and safety. - Accessibility.
-ADA compliance is necessary to ensure opportunity for all to utilize the pedestrian/bicycle environment to the fullest extent possible. - Sociability.
-The City should encourage a tone of hospitality and friendliness to promote social interaction within the community.
-A variety of uses and activities should be considered along sidewalks and trails. - ➤ Efficiency.
-Simplicity in design and function will support cost-effectiveness and minimize rout improvement delays. - Attractiveness.
-The environment for walkers and bikers should be clean, comfortable, and efficient.
+- > Safety: Pedestrian and bicyclist safety must always be considered when designing new or updating existing roadways and when planning for major construction. - > Continuity: A pattern of design and usage that unifies the pedestrian system should be incorporated in the City's planning. - Equilibrium: A balance among transportation modes should be ensured to accommodate and encourage pedestrian and bicycle usage. - ➤ Comfort: Well-maintained surfaces, negotiable crosswalks, unobstructed passage at corners, and well-timed crossing signals are needed to ensure pedestrian comfort and safety. - > Accessibility: ADA compliance is necessary to ensure opportunity for all to benefit from the pedestrian/bicycle environment to the fullest possible extent. - Sociability: The City should encourage a tone of hospitality and friendliness to promote social interaction within the community.
+A variety of uses and activities should be considered along sidewalks and trails. - ➤ Efficiency: Simplicity in design and function will support cost-effectiveness and minimize route improvement delays. - ➤ Attractiveness: The environment for walkers and bikers should be clean, comfortable, and efficient.
 Surroundings should be well-maintained.
 To the extent possible, shade trees should be placed along sidewalks, trails and other locations of interest.
-Amenities, such as benches and bicycle racks, should be strategically placed throughout the community, along pedestrian routes.
+Amenities, such as benches and bicycle racks, and trash receptacles should be strategically placed throughout the community, along pedestrian routes.

-It is important to consider local policies and discuss the implications of these policies as they pertain to active living within Bird Island.
-Some of the key elements of land use and design that the City's plans and ordinances should encourage include:
+It is important to consider local policies and discuss the implications of these policies as they pertain to active living within Renville.
+Key elements/principles of land use and design, which should be encouraged within the City's plans and ordinances, include:

-- Incorporating appealing, compact neighborhoods with shared open spaces, - > Encouraging mixed-use development, - > Ensuring functional site designs with a sufficient level of detail, - Including a network of bicycle and pedestrian facilities and infrastructure, - Integrating shorter blocks and linked subdivisions, - Providing universal access and safety for all.
+- Incorporating appealing, compact neighborhoods with shared open spaces, - > Encouraging mixed-use development, - Ensuring functional site designs with a sufficient level of detail, - Including a network of bicycle and pedestrian facilities and infrastructure, - Integrating shorter blocks and linked subdivisions, - Providing universal access and safety for all.

-MMDC staff have reviewed the following City planning documents and ordinances, which have effect active living in the Bird Island community:
+MMDC staff have reviewed the following City planning documents and ordinances, which impact active living in the Renville community:

-- The City of Bird Island's Comprehensive Plan - > The City of Bird Island's Subdivision Ordinance - > The City of Bird Island's Zoning Ordinance - > Relevant Sections of the City of Bird Island's Code of Ordinances
+- The City of Renville's Comprehensive Plan - > The City of Renville's Subdivision Ordinance - The City of Renville's Zoning Ordinance - > Relevant Sections of the City of Renville's Code of Ordinances

-Bird Island Comprehensive Plan Recommendations:
+Renville Comprehensive Plan Recommendations:

-Overall, the City of Bird Island's Comprehensive Plan, completed in 2002, has many sections that support the concept of "active living transportation".
-The Comprehensive Plan's Goals and Policy section includes a number of policy recommendations that support pedestrian and bicycle travel.
-Below are a few recommendations that would make Bird Island's comprehensive plan even more pro-active and supportive of active living principles.
+Overall, the City of Renville's Comprehensive Plan, completed in 2002, has many sections that support the concept of "active living transportation".
+The Goals and Policy section of the Comprehensive Plan includes a number of policy recommendations that support pedestrian and bicycle travel.
+Below are a few recommendations that, if implemented, would make Renville's comprehensive plan even more proactive and supportive of active living principles.